robsontenorio/marina/multiple/README.md

 - A project on GitHub.
 - A VPS with Docker installed.
 - A domain name registered on Cloudflare.
+- Be comfortable with Docker and GitHub Actions.

 ## Overview